parsiya/Hugo-Octopress/README.md

 ## <a name="shortcodes"></a>Shortcodes
 Creating [shortcodes](https://gohugo.io/extras/shortcodes/) in Hugo was surprisingly easy.
 I used two plugins in Octopress that I re-created in Hugo using shortcodes.
 They add captions to code blocks and images.
 These shortcodes are located at `hugo-octopress/layouts/shortcodes/`.

-I have created a repository for all of my shortcodes at [https://github.com/parsiya/Hugo-Shortcodes](https://github.com/parsiya/Hugo-Shortcodes).
+I have created a repository for all of my Hugo shortcodes at [https://github.com/parsiya/Hugo-Shortcodes](https://github.com/parsiya/Hugo-Shortcodes).

 ### <a name="codecaption"></a>Code caption
 This shortcode adds a caption to codeblocks.
 The codeblock is wrapped in a `<figure>` tag and caption is added using `<figcaption>`.
 It has two parameters, `title` which is the caption of the code block and `lang` which is the language that is passed to the Hugo `highlight` function along with `linenos=true` which adds line numbers to the codeblock.